-At this crossing, visas for most nationalities can be obtained at the border; prior permits are not needed except for restricted nationalities (you’ll probably want to check with the Jordan tourism sites to verify you’re not an “unwanted”).
+At this crossing, visas for most nationalities can be obtained at the border; prior permits are not needed except for restricted nationalities (you’ll probably want to check here to verify you’re not an “unwanted”).

 This crossing is located in the south, 324 km away from Amman, and connects the two Red Sea resorts of Eilat and Aqaba.
 The crossing is open Sun–Thurs 06:30 – 20:00 and Fri – Sat 08:00 – 20:00.
 The Wadi Araba Crossing closes on the Islamic New Year and Yom Kippur.

 Note that from the 1st of January 2016, entry visas are no longer be issued at the Wadi Araba Border Crossing.
 The only exceptions are Israeli tour groups and others carrying proper entry documentation entering Jordan for tourism purposes.
 Moreover, Israeli tourists and those carrying proper entry documents, who have bought the 90JOD entrance ticket to the Petra Archeological Site, will also be be exempt from the obligatory 24 hour stay in Jordan if they meet the satisfactory requirements (paperwork 24hrs in advance etc).

 No visa will be issued for any other nationality through the Wadi Araba Crossing and entrance will only be granted to those who have obtained an entry visa to Jordan through Jordanian Embassies abroad prior to their arrival at the border crossing.